rosa-sol/News-Recommendation-System-Using-the-MIND-MIcrosoft-News-Dataset-/README.md

 nDCG@10
 ```
 These metrics evaluate ranking quality and the model’s ability to prioritize relevant news articles.

-Note: Still working on assignment had to re-run my training loop.
-Will be done by 4/22.

 # Results - visuals in Notebook: 03_training
 ### Run 1